 If your plan includes a road or lane closure, please include the anticipated work schedule, including hours.

 The permit application fee for a driveway is $300.
 This fee includes two inspections which is typically all that is needed.
 If additional inspections or field visits are required due to late cancellations or other reasons, you will be billed an additional $150 per visit.
 If your plan calls for lane closures, there is an additional fee of $300.
 Depending on the nature of the work, other fees may apply.

-Fees will be calculated when your permit application is submitted, and you will be emailed an itemized invoice.
-The invoice will contain instructions for paying online.
+Fees will be calculated when your permit application is submitted, and you may find and pay your invoice through our permit portal.